publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55/m__us_usc_t7_s2279.md

              to assist the Secretary in—

-                (i) reaching current and prospective socially disadvantaged farmers or ranchers in a linguistically appropriate manner; and
+                (i) reaching current and prospective socially disadvantaged farmers or ranchers and veteran farmers or ranchers in a linguistically appropriate manner; and

                 (ii) improving the participation of those farmers and ranchers in Department programs, as reported under [section 2279–1 of this title][/us/usc/t7/s2279–1].